zenozeng/dotxbindkeys/README.md

 ### Why not use Guile's modules?

 I want to use functions (xbindkey-function, ungrab-all-keys, remove-all-keys, etc) provided by xbindkeys, but they are unbound variable in module.
-So, I simply use include here.
+So, I simply use `load` here.

 ### How to identify one key pressed?